At funerals in virus outbreak, mourning is from a distance

-Lexington, South Carolina (AP) — No one stands in line to embrace the widow and share memories of her husband of 50 years.
+LEXINGTON, S.C.
+(AP) — No one stands in line to embrace the widow and share memories of her husband of 50 years.
 No rows of family and friends file toward the flag-draped coffin to pay their last respects.
 No symphony of sniffles is heard across the room as the minister gives a final prayer.

 Instead, a handful of people are scattered across one chapel row as if they’re strangers, not blood.
 White roses are pinned to empty chairs, representing those who couldn’t be there.
 An iPad on a tripod livestreams the service for people stuck at home across state lines.